Natural Beauty: Ayurvedic Face Massage and Marma Points

 - Finally, use your pointer finger and thumb to trace along the jaw bone, working upward towards the ears.
 Massage gently to relieve stress and pressure stored in the jaw.

-When you’re finished, you’ll feel and look radiant!
-You can keep the oil on your skin or, if you prefer, splash your skin with warm water and gently pat dry.
+This simple practice will leave you feeling and looking radiant!
+You can keep the oil on your skin or if you prefer, splash your skin with warm water and gently pat dry.

 Finding Balance with Marma Points

-If you want to go deeper into your self-care routine, you can apply pressure to your marma points.
+If you want to go deeper into your self-care routine, you can work with the marma points of your face.
 Each point correlates with a particular physical and mental aspect of your mind and body.
-These points help us balance our energy, lymphatic, nervous, and circulatory systems.
+These points help to balance our energy as well as the lymphatic, nervous, and circulatory systems.

 With the following list to guide you, use your middle fingers and apply a moderate amount of pressure to each point for 30–60 seconds.